heptarch/heptarch.github.io/about.md

 </div>

 This website is a place for me to collect my own thoughts on, and attempts at, viriditas.
-It's a place where I'll try to ask (and answer) stupid questions, not be boring, wonder, celebrate, and if I'm lucky, change reality in tough places.
+It's a place I'll try to ask (and answer) stupid questions, not be boring, wonder, celebrate, and if I'm lucky, change reality in tough places.
 Like the little purple flowers.